Script "nc-apps" - a helpful and more verbose complement to `occ app:list`

 -h | --help this page

--H | --filters examples of JSON filters to use with 'appstore' and
+-H | --filters examples of JSON filters (for experts)

 install_overwrite [ -u [ --allow-unstable ]]

-write actual 'app_install_overwrite' array inn
+write actual 'app_install_overwrite' array in config/*config.php file.

-will first perform an update of al installed apps.
+If invoked with -u, it will first perform an update of al installed apps.

 This script supports multiple *.config.php files.

-shipped [ *'section' ] list shipped apps (no store section)
+shipped [section*)] list shipped apps (no 'store' section)

-list not shipped apps
+not_shipped [section*)] list not shipped apps

-all_apps [ *'section' ] list all apps
+all_apps [section*)] list all apps

 name=[pattern] list apps where name matches "pattern"